sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/backend.md

 ### General configuration flags

 {{% notice note %}}
-**NOTE**: Docker-only Sensu binds to the hostnames of containers, represented here as `SENSU_HOSTNAME` in default flag values for Docker.
+**NOTE**: Docker-only Sensu binds to the hostnames of containers, represented here as `SENSU_HOSTNAME` in Docker default values.
 {{% /notice %}}

 | annotations|      |